This week, New York City-based documentary family photographer Julie Harwood is sharing her point of view along with her photographs:

 Connection is important in my work because it’s what I craved as I grew up.

 Growing up, I would describe my family as disconnected.
-I didn’t feel like anyone had my back in my house as the craziness of my family’s shit swirled around me.
-Mom yelling, dad either away working or at home silently seething and waiting to blow, brothers fighting—not a whole lot of peace and ease.
+I didn’t feel like anyone had my back in my house and there wasn’t a sense of peace and ease.
 Loudness and chaos are what come to mind when I think of my childhood.

 We all got through it, some of us more intact than others.